thomasfowlerFIS/phase-0-wsl2-env-system/README.md

 WSL2 is compatible with the Home, Pro, or Server editions of Windows but not Windows 10 S (although you can often upgrade to the Home edition for free).

-## Check That your Windows system is Compatible with Flatiron School’s Requirements
+## Check That your Windows system is Compatible with Academy Xi’s Requirements

 When working on software, your computer and the software you’re using must be compatible.
 In this step, we’ll ensure that you are able to install all the